Meissen Porcelain Figural Groups, early 20thC

 White porcelain as we know it today, was first invented by the Chinese, some say as early as 100 BC.
 Since then and for a very long time, Europeans tried to recreate this superb white substance that is malleable enough to allow forming elaborate objects but becomes hard, and still very white, after firing in a Kiln.
 Clay and terracotta were well known since the ancient Greek times, thousands of years before porcelain entered the scene, but the sparkling whiteness of porcelain was much more desired - and elusive.
-As a consequence, Porcelain was imported in large numbers from China and Japan, who had also mastered the art of porcelain early on, and became the prized possessions of many an Aristocrat or Royal Palaces in Europe.
+As a consequence, porcelain was imported in large numbers from China and Japan, who had also mastered the art of porcelain early on, and became the prized possessions of many an Aristocrat or Royal Palaces in Europe.
 Chinese and Japanese porcelain was extremely expensive and usually came in Blue & White or in other traditional Oriental themes.
-Hence, the now common name of “china” as used for porcelain, primarily in English speaking countries.
-And, although there were numerous attempts in making similar compounds such as Stoneware or Earthenware in Italy, England, Holland etc, which were then painted or “glazed” white, true porcelain as we know it today was just not in the cards as of yet.
+Hence, the now common name of “china” (or chinaware) as used for porcelain, primarily in English speaking countries.
+And although there were numerous attempts in making similar compounds such as Stoneware or Earthenware in Italy, England, Holland etc, which were then painted or “glazed” white, true porcelain as we know it today was just not in the cards as of yet.

-However, the most important side effect and challenge of all this Meissen mania, at least for most Collectors, has been the proper valuation or appraisal of the numerous antique copies, which are often as magnificent as the authentic ones.
+However, the most important side-effect and a challenge of all this Meissen mania, at least for most collectors, has been the proper valuation or appraisal of the numerous antique copies, which are often as magnificent as the authentic ones.
 For example, Helena Wolfsohn was one of the most commercially successful and prolific imitators of original Meissen pieces.
 Since 1843 and well into the 1940s, her factory produced items that were almost indistinguishable in quality and used forged Meissen marks that looked practically identical, like the intertwined AR initials, especially in the beginning.
-Her company was later sued by Meissen, and their marks begun to be more distinct and different, such as the famous “crowned D” mark, on pieces still revered as great works of Decorative Arts.
+Her company was later taken to court by Meissen, and their marks begun to be more distinct and different, such as the famous “crowned D” mark, on pieces still revered as great works of Decorative Arts.
 Franziska Hirsch was another prolific decorator of Dresden & Meissen ware, ca 1890s - 1930, and used a "feathered H" mark, again a symbol of high quality and standards, although not authentic Meissen.
 A bit later, Edme Samson, another copycat who was as successful in his native Paris, France, created “true” reproductions of Meissen pieces down to the finest details.
 These were made and sold mostly on commission to rich patrons that preferred to display a copy and safely hide the original as a precaution against theft or damage.
-This provided the financial backing that Samson needed to begin producing thousands upon thousands of Meissen copies and of other famous Porcelain factories.
+This provided the financial backing that Samson needed to begin producing thousands upon thousands of Meissen copies and of other famous porcelain factories.
 He was soon known as “Samson the Imitator”.
-However, to his credit, pieces made at the Samson factory, which was closed for a while in the 1920s and re-opened by one his grandsons ca 1940s, almost always included the letter S next to the crossed swords or used other ways to indicate that this was a copy.
-He did the same on all other marks that he copied, such as Capo di Monte (Ginori), Sevres etc.
+However, to his credit, pieces made at the Samson factory, which was closed for a while in the 1920s and re-opened by one his grandsons ca 1940s, almost always included the letter S next to the crossed swords or used other ways to indicate that theirs was a copy.
+Samson's company did the same on all other marks that he copied, such as Capo di Monte (Ginori), Sevres etc.